kewonit/daa-practical-submission/README.md

 An optimized exam schedule that minimizes the number of time slots required while ensuring no student has conflicting exams.

 ---

+### 8. N-Queens Problem

+**Scenario:** Classic Backtracking Problem
+The N-Queens problem is a fundamental computational challenge where N chess queens must be placed on an N×N chessboard such that no two queens can attack each other.
+This requires that no two queens share the same row, column, or diagonal.

+**Role:** Algorithm Designer

+**Problem Model:**

+- **Chessboard:** N×N grid
+- **Queens:** N pieces to be placed
+- **Constraints:** No two queens in same row, column, or diagonal
+- **Solution Type:** All valid configurations or count of solutions

+**Requirements:**

+1. Implement a **Backtracking algorithm** to systematically explore all possible queen placements
+2. Use constraint checking to prune invalid branches early (pruning optimization)
+3. Generate all valid solutions or find the first valid solution efficiently
+4. Display solutions in a human-readable board format

+**Optimization Techniques:**

+- Early pruning of invalid placements
+- Efficient conflict detection using mathematical properties
+- Incremental validation instead of full board checking

+**Extension:**
+Optimize for larger board sizes (N > 20) using advanced techniques like constraint propagation or parallel processing.

+**Expected Outcome:**
+Find all valid N-Queen configurations efficiently using backtracking, demonstrating how systematic search with pruning solves constraint satisfaction problems.

+---